Devon Horse Show and Country Fair

-What started in 1896 as a local effort to improve horsemanship and breeding for Philadelphians who lived along the Pennsylvania Railroad’s Harrison Branch, otherwise known as “The Main Line,” is a time-honored tradition.
-The 10-day event attracts horse lovers from around the world.
+What started as a one-day event in 1896 as a local effort to improve horsemanship and breeding for Philadelphians who lived along the Pennsylvania Railroad’s Harrison Branch, otherwise known as “The Main Line,” is now a time-honored tradition.
+The Devon Horse Show and Country Fair, a 10-day event, attracts horse lovers from around the world.

 Some of the original events at this time-honored show included “Brood Mares with Foal at Foot,” “Stallions Suitable to get an All-Purpose horse,” and “Saddle Horses Capable of Going the Regulation Kentucky Gaits.”
 Sadly, you won’t find these events on the modern program.

 The Ryerss Farm for Aged Equines has been providing sanctuary to aged, injured and abused horses since 1888.
 Today, the farm houses more than 100 horses in private, modern stalls.
 For more information, contact (866) 469-0507 or www.ryerss.com.